Skip to main navigation Skip to search Skip to main content

 MRC/NIHR Framework for Developing and Evaluating Complex Interventions

-Lynsay is co-author of the new framework, funded and published by the MRC and NIHR.
-The framework (and its accompanying summary paper in the BMJ) provides a guide for developing and evaluating complex interventions, and is used by researchers, health practitioners, funders and journal editors to shape the future of complex intervention research.
+Lynsay is co-author of the updated framework, funded and published by the MRC and NIHR.
+The framework (and its BMJ summary paper) provides a guide for developing and evaluating complex interventions.

 Lynsay is co-applicant on two current NIHR grants, helping align the research with the MRC/NIHR Framework.
 These include: